ipspace/netlab/docs/labs/dellos10.md

 ## Ansible Galaxy for Dell OS10

-You must install the Ansible modules for Dell OS10 with the  `ansible-galaxy collection install arubanetworks.aoscx` command.
+You must install the Ansible modules for Dell OS10 with the  `ansible-galaxy collection install dellemc.os10` command.